atsushieno/aap-core/docs/DEVELOPERS.md

 }
 ```

-`GetAndroidAudioPluginFactory` function is the entrypoint, but it will become customizible per plugin (specify it on `aap_metadata.xml`), to make it possible to put multiple service bridges (namely LV2 bridge and service bridge) in one shared library.
+`GetAndroidAudioPluginFactory` function is the entrypoint.
+You can customizible it per plugin (if you do so, specify it on `aap_metadata.xml`), to make it possible to put multiple factories in one shared library.
+We don't have any example that needed it though (as the `instantiate` function member takes `pluginUniqueId` argument to identify one from multiple plugins).

 ## Hosting AAP

 We have an AAP proof-of-concept host in `samples/aaphostsample` directory.
-Note that it is a static audio geenrator, not a live audio processing client.
+Note that it is a static audio geenrator for now, not a live audio processing client.

-AAP plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder. `aaphostsample` issues queries and lists only remote AAPs.
+AAP plugins are queried via `AudioPluginHostHelper.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder. `aaphostsample` issues queries and lists only remote AAPs.

-### Important new requirement for Android 11
+### Important new requirement for Android 11 or later

 Android 11 brought in a new restriction on querying information on other applications on the local system.
-To make service query based on Android intent, we now have to make additional changes to `AndroidManifest.xml` in any AAP host application, to add the extra block below within `<manifest>` element:
+To make service query based on Android intent, we now have to add [`queries` element](https://developer.android.com/guide/topics/manifest/queries-element) to `AndroidManifest.xml` in any AAP host application within `<manifest>` element:

 ```
     <queries>